ts-safeql/safeql/docs/compatibility/slonik.md

       {
         "connections": [
           {
-            // ...
-            "targets": [
+            // ... (read more about configuration in the API docs) "targets": [
               {
-                // The name of the tag that should be checked:
+                // This will lint syntax that matches
+                // "sql.type`...`" or "sql.unsafe`...`"
                 "tag": "sql.+(type\\(*\\)|unsafe)",
                 // this will tell safeql to not suggest type annotations
                 // since we will be using our Zod schemas in slonik "skipTypeAnnotations": true
               }
             ]
           }